AI experts urge machine learning researchers to tackle climate change

 Ng suggested the AI research community adopt a sharper code of ethics, along with legal protections to back up those ethical norms in the same way that doctors are beholden to patients.
 Any code of conduct, he said, should be written by the AI research community, for the AI research community.

-Whether it’s a collectively agreed upon code of ethics or something else, Ng said a more explicit or actionable social agreement should be made within the AI research community.
+Whether it’s a collectively agreed-upon code of ethics or something else, Ng said a more explicit or actionable social agreement should be made within the AI research community.
 He added that erosion of trust in tech is something that needs to be addressed.

 There are, of course, many AI codes of ethics out there already.
 But many are too vague to be useful.
 For example, Ng said he read the OECD code of AI ethics principles to engineers and then asked them how they would change the way they do their jobs as a result.
 The feedback was an almost unanimous “not at all.”